nojronatron/data-structures-and-algorithms/java/datastructures/res/trees/README-tree-fizz-buzz.md

 ## Feature Tasks

+*Note* This revision of the solution is broken.
+I failed to account for changing the Type from Integer (assumed) to String.
+I will have to revisit the whiteboard, update it, then TDD and resubmit at a later date.

 - [X] Top-level README “Table of Contents” is updated
-- [ ] README for this challenge is complete
+- [X] README for this challenge is complete
 - [ ] Summary, Description, Approach & Efficiency, Solution
 - [X] Picture of whiteboard
 - [X] Link to code
 - [ ] Feature tasks for this challenge are completed
-- [ ] Unit tests written and passing
+- [X] Unit tests written and passing
 - [ ] “Happy Path” - Expected outcome
 - [ ] Expected failure
 - [ ] Edge Case (if applicable/obvious)